smok-serwis/coolamqp/README.md

 The project is actively maintained and used in a commercial project.
 Tests can run either on Vagrant (Vagrantfile attached) or Travis CI, and run against RabbitMQ.

 CoolAMQP won't touch your messages.
-It's your bag of bytes, and your properties.
+It's your bags o'bytes, and your properties.

 Enjoy!